ippontech/blog-usa/make-client-handsoffs-a-breeze-with-the-power-of-devops.md

 ## Decisions that worked for us ##

 ### Discrete front-end and back-end microservices with containers ###
-This is kind of microservices 101, but go ahead and seperate front-end code early.
+This is kind of microservices 101, but go ahead and separate front-end code early.
 They will deploy and scale differently.
 Segmenting also makes it easy to get truthful metrics about network traffic and system load.

 ### Simple automated builds and redeployment with gitlab-ci ###
 Gitlab-CI's YAML job descriptions are really quick to implement and modify.
 Our job would build, test, push to repo, and call for the service to redeploy in 50 lightweight lines of YAML.
 The client was able to sign up for the base-level hosted Gitlab offering, and their engineer was able to drop in the repo and CI integration.

 ### AWS Fargate to minimize container management overhead ###
 AWS Fargate has its place.
-IMHO that's for small green field projects, where there's a very basic need to run containers without persistant storage, and no other infrastructure to integate.
+IMHO that's for small green field projects, where there's a very basic need to run containers without persistent storage, and no other infrastructure to integrate.
 Our client's project met this criteria with flying colors.

 ### Application routing delegated to ALB Rules ###
 Rather than the front end forward API requests to the backend nodes, we let ALB URL rules route traffic to the appropriate front or backend target group.
 This provided a few advantages.
-Service disovery was not needed since the balancer took care of routing to the different services.
+Service discovery was not needed since the balancer took care of routing to the different services.
 Deployments instantly become transparent because ALB's healthchecks will respond to a node's availability.

 ### Database connection information stored in AWS Systems Manger Parameter Store ###
 Since we were using Spring Boot, we had a lot of configuration methods to choose from.
 Due to the small scale of the application, we opted for 12-factor style config by setting environment variables for the JDBC path and credentials.
 AWS Systems Manager Parameter Store was a simple solution that could easily be extended for more configurations.
 We created Secure Strings for the database configuration where the keys were spring environment variables prefixed with the `/ourapp/db/` path.

-To inject the configuration, the paramater store path prefix `/ourapp/db/` was defined as an environment varible in the service's task definition.
-A function was added to the docker entrypoint shell script to extract the values from the paramater store and inject into the environment.
+To inject the configuration, the parameter store path prefix `/ourapp/db/` was defined as an environment variable in the service's task definition.
+A function was added to the docker entrypoint shell script to extract the values from the parameter store and inject into the environment.
 The only additional package we had to add to our container image was `jq`.

 ```